Vidar, god of vengeance

 and there the son proclaims on his horse's back

 – Grímnismál 17, Larrington Translation

-There's not a lot of information on Vidar, but his most epic moment by far is avenging the death of his father, Odin.
+There's not a lot of information in the Norse mythology books on Vidar, but his most epic moment by far is avenging the death of his father, Odin.
 Vidar uses his magic iron shoe to crush Fenrir's jaw and then ends the beast.

 The original fantasy painting was done in oil and measures 18" x 24".